Robert-François Damiens: Torture and execution

 Idealized mid-19th century depiction of Damiens's execution by French illustrator Théophile Fragonard; in reality Damiens would have been supine on an execution platform, mostly unclothed, and hideously wounded from torture.

 Fetched from his prison cell on the morning of 28 March, Damiens allegedly said "La journée sera rude" ("The day will be hard").
 He was first subjected to a torture in which his legs were painfully compressed by devices called "boots".
-He was then tortured with red-hot pincers; the hand with which he had held the knife during the attempted assassination was burned using sulphur; molten wax, molten lead, and boiling oil were poured into his wounds.
-He was then remanded to the royal executioner Charles-Henri Sanson (who would ironically later go on to execute King Louis XVI) who, after emasculating Damiens, harnessed horses to his arms and legs to be dismembered.
+He was then tortured with red-hot pincers; the hand with which he had held the knife during the attempted assassination was burned using sulphur.
+Molten wax, molten lead, and boiling oil were poured into his wounds.
+He was then remanded to the royal executioner Charles-Henri Sanson (who would ironically later go on to execute King Louis XVI) who harnessed horses to his arms and legs to be dismembered.
 But Damiens's limbs did not separate easily: the officiants ordered Sanson to cut Damiens's tendons, and once that was done the horses were able to perform the dismemberment.
 Once Damiens was dismembered, to the applause of the crowd, his reportedly still-living torso was burnt at the stake.
 Some accounts say he died when his last remaining arm was removed.

 Damiens's final words are uncertain.
 Some sources attribute to him "O death, why art thou so long in coming?"; others claim Damiens' last words consisted mainly of various effusions for mercy from God.

 Aftermath

-After his death, the remains of Damiens's corpse were reduced to ashes and scattered in the wind.
+After his death, the remains of Damiens' corpse were reduced to ashes and scattered in the wind.
 His house was razed, his brothers and sisters were forced to change their names, and his father, wife, and daughter were banished from France.

 France had not experienced an attempted regicide since the killing of Henry IV in 1610.
 Damiens's infamy endured.
 Forty years after his death, the memory of Arras's most notorious citizen was used against another Arras native, Maximilien Robespierre.
 The polarizing figure of the French Revolution was described frequently by his enemies as the nephew of Damiens.
 Though untrue, the libel held considerable credibility among royalists and foreign sympathizers.
-For others, Damiens's execution became a cause célèbre exemplifying the barbarism of the Ancien Régime.
+For others, the execution of Damiens became a cause célèbre exemplifying the barbarism of the Ancien Régime.